Ten tips to make your home dog-friendly

 Things like onions, dark chocolate or chicken bones could be really harmful to your dog.
 Keep kitchen sides clear and secure any bins so that they can’t access anything that could be bad for them.

 Make sure you’ve got sturdy locks on doors and gates.
-Check your fences are secure and free of broken panels and gaps your pooch could wriggle through.
-Check whether the plants in your garden are safe for dogs.
+Check your fences are secure and free of broken panels and gaps your pooch could wriggle through to keep them safe.
+Check whether the

 Don’t leave things lying around that your dog could chew, choke on or swallow.
 This includes things like lego and jewellery.
 Keep breakables out of reach so that they can’t get smashed and break into sharp shards.